meilisearch/documentation/guides/advanced_guides/typotolerance.md

 #### Example

-On a movie dataset, let's search for `botman`
+On a movie dataset, let's search for `botman`.
 ```json
 {
   "hits": [